po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityFourTemp.md

     console.log(a % b);
   ```

-  * Comparison operators combine with strings, booleans and numbers to form an expression that evaluates to true or false.
+  * Comparison operators are not limited to numbers.
+They combine with strings, booleans and numbers to form an expression that evaluates to `true` or `false.`

-  * Compare equality of value with `==` or inequality with `!=`.
+  * To compare equality of value, use `==`.
+To compare inquality of value, use`!=`.
 The variables `b` and `c` both hold the value `10` so they are equal.
 As a result, the first expression logs `true`.
 The second expression logs `false`.

   ```
     var b = 10;